 The first Ayrshires came to this spacious farm in 1938, when Joseph and Ella’s son Harold purchased 10 Ayrshire cows in order to raise the butterfat content of the farm’s milk and make it creamier.
 Harold purchased these Ayrshires from a local farm where his brother, John, worked as herd manager.
 These 10 cows were the foundation for our current herd of over 200 registered Ayrshire milking cows and young stock.
 Today, Conebella is 100% Ayrshire, and we are proud of this breed renowned for its health, longevity and ability to produce rich, buttery milk.
 The farm’s rolling acres sustain this heritage breed, as the Gables grow all of the forages for their herd right on the farm.

 Conebella Farm has now been home to five generations of Gables.
 Don and Pam’s three sons, Josh, Tyler and Kevin, are very involved in all aspects of the farm, from milking the cows twice a day to cultivating the forages.
 They especially enjoy the fieldwork, which involves growing alfalfa hay, grass hay, corn and rye.
+Kevin’s wife, Emily is also involved with the farm and their daughter Aubrey is the 6th generation to live on the farm.

 Our family farm was recently featured in Farming-The Journal of Northeast Agriculture!